bitwes/Gut/GODOT_4_README.md

 ```
 With this approach you can set `_foo` internally in your class without triggering the `foo_changed` signal.
 When you see `foo =` anywhere in your code, it will be going through the accessor.
 When you see `_foo =` you are only setting the backing variable.

-To test this new paradigm `assert_setget` has been removed.  `assert_property` has changed to work with the new syntax.
-Added `assert_property_with_backing_variable` to validate the backing variable wiring....etc.
+To test this new paradigm `assert_setget` has been removed.  `assert_property` has changed to work with the new syntax.  `assert_property_with_backing_variable` was added to validate the backing variable wiring.
+If you use `assert_property_with_backing_variable` it will verify that the proeperty has accessors and will also look for a `_<varname>` variable with the same name and verify it is being set.

 `assert_property` will generate a warning when it finds "public" accessors for these properties (`get_foo`, `set_foo`).